 # Automatic Rebalance

 When a concentrated liquidity (CL) position is out of range, it needs rebalancing.
-This is done by withdrawing the single token in the position (since out of range positions are only comprised of one token), swapping an appropriate amount of it for the other token, and then creating a new CL position in-range.
+This is done by withdrawing the single token in the position (since out-of-range positions are only comprised of one token), swapping an appropriate amount of it for the other token, and then creating a new CL position in-range.

 Auto-Rebalance does not take place if the protocol fees would be less than the gas cost.
 Depending on the chain this could mean the position needs to be larger than $1,000 (L2s) or $10,000 (Ethereum).